|

 /Cystopsathra Psathyrella sphaerocystis UK (IDx1) - an especially granulose section.
 We need local collections to compare with our reliable EU sequences.

 /Pygmaeae Psathyrella olympiana WA (WAx8 ORx1) - stem and cap are white-fibrillose when fresh, but notable for having thick walled encrusted metuloid cystidia.
-There are two genetic species in the EU, we need local sequences to see which is the real thing, and if we have one or two species.
+There are two genetic species in the EU.
+Our first local collection matched concept #1.

 /Obtusatae Psathyrella subcaerulea OR (ORx6) - we have the type sequence Psathyrella quercicola OR (ORx3) - this type sequence is only 1 bp different (+ 2 ambiguous locations that probably don't count) from the type sequence of Psathyrella subcaerulea var velata OR (ORx3).
 Since that variety's sequence is far away from its type variety sequence, it needs its own species name, so P. quercicola is the best name, assuming these are indeed the same species.
 The spore sizes as measured by Smith are different, so this should be double checked, perhaps they're not synonymous.
 Psathyrella nitens WA (WAx1) - recent: ORx3 - we have the type sequence and three recent sequences from OR.

-Psathyrella aff nitens (WAx2) - two subsequent WA collections by Smith differ by 7 bp from the type sequence.
-Psathyrella obtusata EU (ORx3 IDx1) - (Psathyrella subargillacea MI (WAx1)) - The ITS type sequence of P. subargillacea is only 2 bp different from reliable EU sequences of P. obtusata, so they may be the same species, but the spore sizes are reported to be somewhat different, so maybe not.
+Psathyrella 'nitens PNW06' (WAx2) - recent: ORx1 - two subsequent WA collections by Smith differ by 7 bp from the type sequence, and so does a recent OR collection and a recent WA collection.
+Psathyrella 'nitens PNW06' © Sharon Squazzo Psathyrella obtusata EU (ORx3 IDx1) - (Psathyrella subargillacea MI (WAx1)) - The ITS type sequence of P. subargillacea is only 2 bp different from reliable EU sequences of P. obtusata, so they may be the same species, but the spore sizes are reported to be somewhat different, so maybe not.
 We should check collections for overlap.

-/Jacobssoniorum Psathyrella 'sp. underwater' ID - a recent sequence is in this section, found in ID underwater, but not at all closely related to P. aquatica.
+/Jacobssoniorum Psathyrella PNW08 ('under water') ID - a recent sequence is in this section, found under water in Idaho, but not at all closely related to P. aquatica.

 /???
 Psathyrella ramicola OR (ORx1) - the type sequence falls outside of all other sections, this is somewhat suspicious and should be investigated. |